JaninaWibker/react-awesome-toasts/README.md

 Wrap your app with `ToastProvider`:

 ```
-import { ToastProvider } from 'react-awesome-toasts';
+import { ToastProvider } from 'react-awesome-toasts'

 const App = () => {
     return (